bigeasy/procession/index.md

 Some of things that I do with Turnstile could be done with this pipeline class.

 Not sure why I'd ever forgo visibility.

+Took a lot of notes on how to maintain ordering but lost them with an overwrite.

+ * Add integer that wraps for ordering, so max total length is 0xffffffff.
+ * When we shift, we check that the node is greater than least, do nothing.
+ * When we shift, if node is equal to least we check that this is the last consumer that is referencing it, if not, do nothing, otherwise, mark it is deleted, notify listeners that it is outgoing.
+ * Now we can have listeners that listen for incoming and outgoing nodes.
+With these we can introduce counts, heft and a red-black tree for searching.
+ * When we shift, we mark the nodes as shifted.
+If the user is holding onto a shifted node and attempts to promote it to a consumer, we will abend.